aedorian/blug/index.markdown

 Little articles on stuff I make on computers

 This especially acts as a log and showcase for projects that won't go much further.
-I hope some of it can be helpful!
+I hope some of it can be interesting! <!-- helpful -->

 <!--
 <p style="float: left;">